Metrosideros kermadecensis: Etymology

 The etymology (word origin) of M. kermadecensiss genus Metrosideros translates to English from Greek as 'iron-heart': the word metra means 'core' or 'heart', and sideron means 'iron', alluding to the timber's iron-like strength.
 The specific epithet (second part of the scientific name), kermadecensis, is a Latinisation after the species' native distribution area, the Kermadec Islands.
 The species is commonly known as the Kermadec pōhutukawa.

 Ecology

 Metrosideros kermadecensis plays host to the endemic beetle Oemona hirta.
-It also plays host to the insecte Uraba lugens and Ornithodoros capensis.
+It also plays host to the insects Uraba lugens and Ornithodoros capensis.
 The native moss and liverwort species, Syrrhopodon armatus and Cheilolejeunea trifaria, respectively, have been observed growing on M. kermadecensis.
 Peniophora sacrata, a species of fungus, has also been observed growing on M. kermadecensis.
 M. kermadecensis has been recorded to be browsed by introduced goats, mostly consuming the more accessible parts of the tree, such as the seedlings, shoots, and trunks, consisting of about 32 percent of their diet.